kamiderka/weather-forecast-api/README.md

 </p>

 # Description
 An application to display the weather forecast for the next 7 days using an external API.
-Additionally, the application should estimate the forecasted energy production from a photovoltaic installation.
+Additionally, the application estimates the forecasted energy production from a photovoltaic installation.

 # Run
 ### From repository